rkm-ravi94/awesome-devops-interview/Linux.md

 RAID 10 uses logical mirroring to write the same data on two or more drives to provide redundancy.
 If one disk fails, there is a mirrored image of the data stored on another disk.
 Additionally, the array uses block-level striping to distribute chunks of data across different drives.
 This improves performance and read and write speed as the data is simultaneously accessed from multiple disks.

 **Question: What is LVM in Linux?**
-Explanation: LVM in Linux is like having a flexible closet organizer.
+**Explanation:** LVM in Linux is like having a flexible closet organizer.
 It lets you resize your storage spaces, move them around, or add new ones without having to throw everything out and start over.
 **Technical Answer:** Logical Volume Manager (LVM) is a device mapper framework that provides logical volume management for the Linux kernel.
 It allows for flexible disk space management by abstracting the physical storage into logical volumes, making it easier to resize and manage disk space without downtime.

 **Question: How do you check disk space usage?**
-Explanations: Checking disk space usage is like checking how full your storage unit is.
+**Explanation**s: Checking disk space usage is like checking how full your storage unit is.
 It helps you decide if you need to clear out old things or get more space.
 **Technical Answer:** The df command reports file system disk space usage, and du provides the disk usage of files and directories.

 **Question:  What is the rsync command, and how do you use this command for synchronization?**
-Explanation: The rsync command is like a moving truck that carefully packs and moves your stuff from one place to another, making sure nothing gets left behind.
+**Explanation:** The rsync command is like a moving truck that carefully packs and moves your stuff from one place to another, making sure nothing gets left behind.
 **Technical Answer:** rsync is used for fast and versatile file copying and synchronization.
 It can synchronize files between local directories, different hosts, or between a local machine and a remote host.
 Usage includes rsync options source destination.

 **Question:  What is the difference between absolute and relative paths in Linux?**
-Explanation: Absolute and relative paths are like giving directions to your house.
+**Explanation:** Absolute and relative paths are like giving directions to your house.
 An absolute path is like giving someone your full address, while a relative path is like giving directions from where they are now (like saying "turn left at the next corner").
 **Technical Answer:** An absolute path is a complete path from the root of the file system to a specific file or directory, starting with a /.
 A relative path, on the other hand, is a path that is relative to the current directory, not starting with a /, and can use . for the current directory and .. for the parent directory.

 **Question: How to copy a file to multiple directories in Linux?**
-Explanation: Copying a file to multiple directories is like handing out copies of a flyer to several different stores.
+**Explanation:** Copying a file to multiple directories is like handing out copies of a flyer to several different stores.
 You can use a special command that makes copies for each location all at once.
 **Technical Answer:** You can use a loop in conjunction with the cp command to copy a file to multiple directories.
 Alternatively, tools like rsync or shell features like brace expansion can be used to distribute a file across multiple destinations.

 **Question: Purpose of /etc/resolv.conf and /etc/hosts files.**
-Explanation: The /etc/resolv.conf file is like an address book for your computer, telling it where to find websites by their names.
+**Explanation:** The /etc/resolv.conf file is like an address book for your computer, telling it where to find websites by their names.
 The /etc/hosts file is like a list of shortcuts for your computer, letting it know where to find certain websites without having to look them up.
 **Technical Answer:** The /etc/resolv.conf file contains nameserver information used by the system for DNS resolution.
 The /etc/hosts file maps hostnames to IP addresses for small-scale or local hostname resolution.

 **Question:  How do you limit memory usage for commands?**
-Explanation: Think of a command as a small robot that does a job for you on the computer.
+**Explanation:** Think of a command as a small robot that does a job for you on the computer.
 Sometimes, this robot can get greedy and use too much memory, causing problems for other robots.
 To prevent this, you can give the robot a rule when you start it, telling it to use only a certain amount of memory.
 This way, it won't be greedy and will leave enough memory for other robots to work properly.
 **Technical Answer:** In Linux, you can limit the memory usage of a command using the ulimit shell builtin or the cgroups (control groups) feature. ulimit provides control over the resources available to the shell and processes it creates, allowing you to limit memory usage. cgroups allow for more granular control and are used for limiting resources like CPU, memory, and disk I/O for a group of processes.
 Example Command: `ulimit -v 1000000 # This limits virtual memory for all processes to approximately 1GB`

 **Question: How do you get the full path of a file in Linux?**
-Explanation: Imagine you're trying to tell a friend how to get to your house.
+**Explanation:** Imagine you're trying to tell a friend how to get to your house.
 Instead of just saying "My house," you give them your full address with the street name, city, and everything else they need to find it.
 Similarly, on a computer, if you want to know exactly where a file is, you can ask for its full address, which is called the "full path."
 This tells you exactly where the file is located on your computer.
 **Technical Answer:** In Linux, the full path of a file refers to its absolute path, which starts from the root directory.
 To obtain the full path, you can use the realpath command or the pwd command if you're in the same directory as the file.
 Example Command: `realpath filename.txt`

 **Question: How to administer Linux servers?**
-Explanation: Administering Linux servers is like taking care of a fleet of cars.
+**Explanation:** Administering Linux servers is like taking care of a fleet of cars.
 You need to regularly check their oil, tire pressure, and make sure they're running smoothly.
 Occasionally, you'll need to fix problems or add new parts.
 **Technical Answer:** Linux server administration involves installing and configuring software, managing user accounts and permissions, monitoring system performance, setting up and maintaining network configurations, applying updates and patches, backing up data, and troubleshooting issues as they arise.
 Tools like SSH for remote access, cron for scheduling tasks, and system monitoring tools are essential in a sysadmin's toolkit.

 **Question: How do you optimize Linux system performance?**
-Explanation: Optimizing Linux system performance is like tuning a car to make it run faster and smoother.
+**Explanation:** Optimizing Linux system performance is like tuning a car to make it run faster and smoother.
 You clean up unnecessary files, adjust settings to match how you use your computer, and ensure everything is up-to-date.
 **Technical Answer:** Linux system performance can be optimized by monitoring resource usage with tools like top, htop, or nmon, and identifying bottlenecks.
 Kernel parameters can be tuned via the /proc filesystem or sysctl.
 Unnecessary services and startup programs should be disabled.
 Filesystem performance can be improved using appropriate mount options, and regular system updates, along with judicious use of resources, contribute to overall system optimization.

 **Question: What is a Linux virtual memory system?**
-Explanation: A Linux virtual memory system is like having an extra storage unit when your house gets too full.
+**Explanation:** A Linux virtual memory system is like having an extra storage unit when your house gets too full.
 When your computer runs out of actual memory, it uses a section of the hard drive to temporarily store data.
 **Technical Answer:** The Linux virtual memory system uses both RAM and a portion of the hard disk, called swap space, to manage the system's memory resources.
 It provides an abstraction layer that allows processes to have more memory available than physically present, handles memory protection, and facilitates efficient memory allocation and paging.

 **Question: What is Load Average in Linux ?**
-Explanation: Load average is like measuring how busy a cashier is at a store.
+**Explanation:** Load average is like measuring how busy a cashier is at a store.
 If there are more customers than cashiers, the load is high.
 It's a way to see how much work is waiting to be done.
 **Technical Answer:** Load average represents the average system load over a period of time.
 It gives the number of processes that are either in a runnable or uninterruptible state.
 A process in a runnable state is either using the CPU or waiting to use the CPU, while a process in an uninterruptible state is waiting for some I/O access, like disk access.

 **Question: What is a Shell Script ?**
-Explanation: A shell script is like a cooking recipe for your computer.
+**Explanation:** A shell script is like a cooking recipe for your computer.
 It tells your computer a series of steps to follow, one after another, to complete a task.
 **Technical Answer:** A shell script is a text file containing a sequence of commands for a UNIX-based operating system.
 It's a script written for the shell, or command line interpreter, of an operating system.

 **Question: What is the find command, and how do you use it?**
-Explanation: The find command is like playing hide and seek with files.
+**Explanation:** The find command is like playing hide and seek with files.
 You tell your computer what to look for, and it finds files that match your description.
 **Technical Answer:** find searches for files in a directory hierarchy.
 You can specify criteria like name, type, size, or modification time.
 An example is find / -name filename.

 **Question: What is strace command?
 Its alternatives?**
-Explanation: Think of strace as a detective tool that follows a program around, noting everything it does.
+**Explanation:** Think of strace as a detective tool that follows a program around, noting everything it does.
 This helps you understand what's happening behind the scenes.
 If strace is not available, you can use other detective tools like ltrace or dtrace.
 **Technical Answer:** strace is a diagnostic, debugging, and instructional userspace utility for Linux used to monitor the system calls made by a program and the signals it receives.
 Its alternatives include ltrace for library call tracing and dtrace for dynamic tracing, which provide similar functionality for different use cases or system architectures.

 **Question: How does env command work?**
-Explanation The env command is like taking a snapshot of all the settings and preferences you have on your computer at a moment in time.
+**Explanation** The env command is like taking a snapshot of all the settings and preferences you have on your computer at a moment in time.
 **Technical Answer:** The env command in UNIX/Linux prints out the current environment variables or runs a program in a modified environment.

 **Question: Command to check the memory status.**
-Explanation: It's like checking the fuel gauge in your car to see how much gas you have left.
+**Explanation:** It's like checking the fuel gauge in your car to see how much gas you have left.
 In this case, you're checking how much memory your computer is using.
 **Technical Answer:** The free command is commonly used to display the amount of free and used memory in the system.

 **Question: Linux directory commands.**
-Explanation: Directory commands are like the basic commands you give to a filing cabinet — open this drawer, create a new folder, find this file, etc.
+**Explanation:** Directory commands are like the basic commands you give to a filing cabinet — open this drawer, create a new folder, find this file, etc.
 **Technical Answer:** Linux directory commands include ls (list directory contents), cd (change directory), mkdir (make directory), rmdir (remove directory), and pwd (print working directory).

 **Question: what is the command used to review boot messages.**
-Explanation: It's like reading the logbook of a ship to see everything that happened from the moment it left port.
+**Explanation:** It's like reading the logbook of a ship to see everything that happened from the moment it left port.
 **Technical Answer:** The dmesg command is used to examine or control the kernel ring buffer.
 It can display boot-up messages among other kernel messages.

 **Question: What is the File system used to access remote systems ?**
-Explanation: It's like having a special phone line that lets you access files stored in a friend's computer.
+**Explanation:** It's like having a special phone line that lets you access files stored in a friend's computer.
 **Technical Answer:** Network File System (NFS) and Server Message Block (SMB) are commonly used protocols to access files on remote systems.

 **Question: Command commonly used to record sessions in Linux.**
-Explanation: It's like having a tape recorder that records everything you say and do on your computer.
+**Explanation:** It's like having a tape recorder that records everything you say and do on your computer.
 **Technical Answer:** The script command is commonly used to make a typescript of everything displayed on your terminal.
 It records all the input and output of a terminal session.

 **Question: How do you secure a Linux server?**
-Explanation: Securing a Linux server is like securing your house.
+**Explanation:** Securing a Linux server is like securing your house.
 You change the locks (passwords), install an alarm system (firewall), and make sure your windows and doors (ports and services) are properly closed and locked unless you need them open.
 **Technical Answer:** Securing a Linux server involves setting strong passwords, configuring a firewall like iptables or UFW, keeping the system updated, disabling root login via SSH, using key-based authentication, closing unnecessary ports, setting proper permissions, and using tools like Fail2Ban to prevent brute-force attacks.
 Regular security audits, kernel hardening, and employing SELinux/AppArmor for mandatory access control also contribute to a server's security.

 **Question: What is SELinux?**
-Explanation: SELinux is like a VIP bodyguard for your computer.
+**Explanation:** SELinux is like a VIP bodyguard for your computer.
 It has strict rules about who can do what, providing an extra layer of security by keeping a close eye on software and users, making sure they only do what they're supposed to.
 **Technical Answer:** SELinux (Security-Enhanced Linux) is a security architecture integrated into the Linux kernel.
 It uses mandatory access controls (MAC) to enforce the security decisions of a central policy, limiting programs and system services to the minimum level of permissions they require to work.

 **Question: What is the purpose of the SSH protocol in Linux, and how do you securely connect to a remote server using SSH?**
-Explanation: SSH is like a secure phone line for computers.
+**Explanation:** SSH is like a secure phone line for computers.
 When you want to talk to another computer, SSH encrypts your conversation, so nobody else can listen in.
 To connect securely, you need the right password or a special key that proves who you are.
 **Technical Answer:** SSH (Secure Shell) is a protocol used for secure communication over an unsecured network.
 It provides strong authentication and encrypted data communications between two computers connecting over an open network such as the internet.
 To connect using SSH, you can use a password or cryptographic keys for authentication.

 **Question: How would you recover a root password that you have forgotten on a critical server?**